gawy/CarND-Advanced-Lane-Lines/writeup.md

 # Advanced Lane Finding Project

+## Change log
+For resubmit code was refactored and splitted into several files.
+Main code extracted to lane_finder.py.
+It contains single class that combines all needed methods for lane detection.

 ## Camera calibration
 The very first step for camera calibration is to find chessboard corners at every image.